 Cannabis Stock Cons

-Although there are plenty of positives associated with investing in the cannabis sector, there is no sector without its blemishes.
+Although there are plenty of positives associated with investing in the cannabis sector, there is no sector without blemishes.
 The cannabis sector is no different.
-Here are the drawbacks you should consider before making an investment in a cannabis stock:
+Here are the drawbacks you should consider before making an investment in cannabis:

 - Poor Balance Sheets.
 As a growing industry, most companies in the space are spending ridiculous amounts of money on research, development, infrastructure, and other growth-related costs.
 Unfortunately, this can be painful on a balance sheet.
 There are a few gems in the sector with compelling balance sheets, but the vast majority of cannabis companies have a balance sheet that leaves quite a bit to be desired.